skamithi/install-rhev-using-vagrant/README.md

 ```

 Click on the [Default CA Certificate](https://rhevm.test.local/ovirt-engine/services/pki-resource?resource=ca-certificate&format=X509-PEM-CA) and install the CA Certificate into your browser.
 Close the console browser window and bring up the console again in a new window.
+The console should now be visible on your browser.

 ## Troubleshooting